derisen/adal-msal-migration/guide.md

 ```

 - authority:
-- validateAuthority:
+- validateAuthority: a feature that prevents your code from requesting tokens from a potentially malicious authority
 - cache:

-ADAL has a flag to enable or disable authority validation.
-Authority validation is a feature in ADAL/MSAL, that prevents your code from requesting tokens from a potentially malicious authority.
-ADAL retrieves a list of authorities known to Microsoft and validates the user provided authority against the retrieved set of authorities.
-Use of the flag is shown in the code snippet below.

-MSAL Node on the other hand uses a configuration object that contains the following fields:
+MSAL Node on the other hand uses a configuration object of type X. It contains the following fields:

 ```javascript
 const msal = require('@azure/msal-node');